 In some Queensland areas, the state’s tropical wet weather can cause soils to swell and shrink by up to 70mm throughout the year with Mainmark receiving many enquiries from homeowners worried about cracks that have appeared in the walls of their home as a result of such movement.
 The constant ground shift can cause serious cracking and structural damage with cracks becoming bigger and more pronounced the longer the dry spell continues.

 Mainmark’s team addresses the geotechnical challenges of Queensland’s diverse geography, extreme weather and high density development by thoroughly assessing the underlying ground conditions to understand what is achievable.
-With more than 25 years’ experience and intimate knowledge across the Queensland region, our highly skilled engineers and technicians assist homeowners, engineers and civil contractors to address a range of ground problems with innovative, state-of-the-art ground engineering solutions and methodologies that are non-invasive, efficient, cost-effective and environmentally inert.
+With nearly 30 years experience and intimate knowledge across the Queensland region, our highly skilled engineers and technicians assist homeowners, engineers and civil contractors to address a range of ground problems with innovative, state-of-the-art ground engineering solutions and methodologies that are non-invasive, efficient, cost-effective and environmentally inert.